Associate Degrees in Criminal Justice in Tennessee

 In Tennessee, administrators and legislators focus on different areas of need to facilitate industry improvement.
-One area of concentration in Tennessee is juvenile justice, where legislators are using a task force to help juveniles facing criminal charges (WGNS Radio, 2016).
-The developments that come from this research may help more children and adolescents avoid a lifetime of crime.
+One area of concentration in Tennessee is juvenile justice, where legislators have convened a task force to help juveniles facing criminal charges, most of which are misdemeanor offenses.
+The task force is working to reduce the number of youths in state custody (Beacon Center of Tennessee, 2018).

 Pursuing training and education can help you learn the skills that Tennessee employers may look for in criminal justice hires.

-Compare Tennessee criminal justice Associate's degree options by reaching out to local schools.
+Compare Tennessee criminal justice associate degree options by reaching out to local schools.

 When you evaluate the many responsibilities of this industry, it’s clear that dozens of career paths and areas of study work together in Tennessee’s criminal justice system.
 That’s why many local schools offer different educational programs.

 You may be able to opt for a degree that is more focused on your intended career path.
 Options in Tennessee include corrections, law enforcement, police science, and paralegal studies.

 The differences between these programs are clear when you look at the required courses for each degree.

 Law enforcement students may take these courses and courses like them:

 - Officer Survival

 - Criminal Evidence and Procedures